laravel/cashier-stripe/readme.md

 <a name="subscribing-to-a-plan"></a>
 ## Subscribing To A Plan

-Once you have a model instance, you can easily subscribe that user to a given Stripe plane:
+Once you have a model instance, you can easily subscribe that user to a given Stripe plan:

 ```php
 $user = User::find(1);